How to split a tera-polynomial: A new splitting algorithm based on level-lines

-In practice, the number of Newton steps necessary to jump from the level line $\lambda_0$ to a neighbourhood $\disk(z,\varepsilon)$ of a root $z$ is almost constant: on average, no more then 12 steps where necessary to split $p_{41}$, most of which can even be performed in a lower precision (see Table~\ref{table:newtonSteps} in Section~\ref{par:num_results}).
+The number of Newton steps necessary to jump from the starting level line $\lambda_0>2$ to a neighbourhood $\disk(z,\varepsilon)$ of a root $z$ is almost constant: on average, no more then 12 steps where necessary to split $p_{41}$, most of which can even be performed in a lower precision (see Table~\ref{table:newtonSteps} in Section~\ref{par:num_results}).
+One can show that the 1st Newton step is of order the distance to the Mandelbrot set.
+What happens later is less clear.